-Prospective investors should also read the detailed information set out elsewhere in the Programme Memorandum (as read together with this Risk Factors & Other Disclosures Schedule and the Issuer Disclosure Schedule relating to Standard Bank Group Limited (the "Issuer Disclosure Schedule", and together with the Risk Factors & Other Disclosures Schedule, the "Disclosure Schedules") to reach their own views prior to making any investment decision.
-The information given below is as at the date of this Risk Factors and Other Disclosures Schedule.
+Prospective investors should also read the detailed information set out elsewhere in the Programme Memorandum (as read together with this Risk Factors & Other Disclosures Schedule and the Issuer Disclosure Schedule relating to The Standard Bank of South Africa Limited (the "Issuer Disclosure Schedule", collectively the "Disclosure Schedules")) to reach their own views prior to making any investment decision.
+The information given below is as at the date of this Risk Factors & Other Disclosures Schedule.